-- If the hypothesis is correct, increase of a temperature will lead to the increase of reaction yield.
+- If the hypothesis is correct, the increase of temperature will lead to an increase of reaction yield.
 You develop the experimental procedure to run the reaction at different temperatures (25, 50, 70 and 90 oC) and check the yield.
 Other experimental parameters (concentrations of reagents, time of reaction, pressure, volumes, light, stirring, etc.) must be kept constant.
 To obtain reliable and reproducible data, you need to run the reaction at each temperature at least three times.

 - You run the experiment, calculate the yield of reaction at every studied temperature and build a plot "yield = f (reaction temperature)".
 Then you decide if your hypothesis is true.
-If possible, you may correct the hypothesis and make different conclusion (for example highest yield was achieved at 90 oC)
+If possible, you may correct the hypothesis and make a different conclusion (for example the highest yield was achieved at 90 oC)

 To make it more clear, this sample experiment contained three variables:

 independent - reaction temperature;